Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/ad7404e9-c487-4ce6-acdd-3dd700f570f5)
 *Figure 211: Image of an aftermath screen after a corridor has been completed.
 Image Taken By: Steven Grevera*

-Upon the completion of the level of a corridor, you will receive a series of medals with a set valuation of points and from those points, be granted a rating.
+Upon the completion of the corridor level, you will receive a series of medals with a set valuation of points and, from those points, be granted a rating.
 The ratings consist with the medals unlocked and what are obtained as a result.
 If enough rating is obtained, you will receive Bonus Magatama for purchasing further karuta cards.

 ## Medals and Their Valuations
 ![image](https://github.com/user-attachments/assets/fd5dba83-75d8-4322-8817-70c3ee1ad451)
 *Figure 212: Image of the players earned medals on a wall from their experiences playing the game.
 Image Taken By: Steven Grevera*

-Medals will be rewarded for specific actions such as completing a level within a certain time limit or performing a specific action while in that level itself.
+Medals will be rewarded for specific actions, such as completing a level within a certain time limit or performing a specific action while in that level itself.
 All possible obtainable medals are listed below:

 **Note: If an item is part of the series, such as “Time Medal 3”, by obtaining Time Medal one, you also obtain Time Medals 1 and 2 as well, giving a total valuation of “9” points, as you get all three medals together.**